Reconstructing quantum theory from diagrammatic postulates: Process theoretic concepts

 \begin{definition}[Dagger] A dagger is a reflection of processes:

-(Where an asymmetry of the box shape has been introduced to make the reflection clear.)
-In particular, it reflects the entire diagram structure: \beq }\eeq \end{definition}
+(where an asymmetry of the box shape has been introduced to make the reflection clear.)
+In particular, it reflects the entire diagram structure: \beq \InputIfFileExists{Diagrams/sharpDagger2.tikz}{}{ }\eeq \end{definition}

-Just like how a Dirac bra can be seen as a `test' for the corresponding ket, we would our general process-theoretic dagger to do the same, that is, the dagger of a state can be interpreted as a \emph{test} for that state \cite{selby2016process}.
-This \em sharpness \em assumption then gives a clear conceptual meaning to the dagger (which is obviously complementary to the conceptual meaning of cups and caps).
-Formally, we will assume this condition for every testable family of states, which in diagrammatic terms means Eq.~(\ref{eq:sharp4}) below.
-Moreover, if $S$ is maximal, then $S^\dagger$ should be causal as it is a test where no other outcomes are possible.
+Just as a Dirac bra can be seen as a `test' for the corresponding ket, we would like our general process-theoretic dagger to do the same, that is, the dagger of a state can be interpreted as a \emph{test} for that state \cite{selby2016process}, in that, for pure states, it uniquely identifies the state with certainty:

+In \cite{selby2016process} it was indeed shown that this sharpness assumptions lifts to a dagger structure on all processes.
+This \em sharpness \em assumption then gives a clear conceptual meaning to the dagger\footnote{This is obviously distinct to the conceptual meaning of cups \& caps -- cups \& caps being about correlations whilst the sharp dagger is about tests and measurements.
+It is therefore surprising that within classical theory the dagger can actually be constructed from the cups \& caps as will be explicitly shown in the following definition.}.
+Formally, we will assume this condition for every testable family of states, which in diagrammatic terms means Eq.~\eqref{eq:sharp4} below.
+Moreover, if $S$ is maximal, then $S^\dagger$ should be causal, as it is a test where no other outcomes are possible.

-Also, while in quantum theory testing is a non-trivial structure, due to the invasive nature of measurements, in classical theory it is trivial, so we expect the dagger not to add any new structure on classical processes, and hence to be symmetry which is already present due to the cups and caps.
+Also, while in quantum theory testing is a non-trivial structure, due to the invasive nature of measurements, in classical theory it is trivial, so we expect the dagger not to add any new structure on classical processes, and hence to be a symmetry which is already present due to the cups \& caps.